 Recycling made both national and local headlines this week, with the State of California suing Exxon-Mobil for promoting what they call the "myth" of recycling, and Akron city officials celebrating the fact that they're actually now finally making money on recycling, because residents have gotten so good at keeping trash out of their recycling bins.

-The two competing narratives; i.e.; "Recycling doesn't work, and it is all part of a money-grubbing plot on the part of oil companies", and "Hey this stuff really works and its great for the planet", point to the deeper truth about how much we rely on plastic, how bad it is for the environment and our health, and how badly we all want to do something about it.
+The two competing narratives; i.e.; "Recycling doesn't work, and it is all part of a money-grubbing plot on the part of oil companies", and "Hey this stuff really works and its great for the planet", point to the deeper truth about how much we rely on plastic, how bad it is for the environment and our health, and how much we all want to do something about it.

 The good news is that scientists and researchers here in Akron are gearing up to transform industry worldwide, by creating sustainable, earth-friendly polymers, and they're doing so with the help of a nearly $100 million dollar cash infusion from the State and Federal governments.